Home Planning & Renovations

 Showers mainly have point or linear drains.
 Point drains are most common, and they’re found in the middle of the shower, so the floor needs to slope from all directions.
 Meanwhile, linear drains are placed along the back wall of a shower, so they only require the floor to slope in one direction.

 You should choose a drain with a square grate rather than a round one to make tiling easier.
-It’s much simpler to tile up to straight edges than try to cut and alter tiles to fit around circular grates.
+It’s much simpler to tile up to straight edges than to try to cut and alter tiles to fit around circular grates.

 Shower Styling

 Elegant finishes, useful accessories, and modern accents seem like minor details, but they will completely transform the atmosphere of your shower and the entire bathroom.
-There are a couple of different ideas that you can implement in your next remodel.
+By carefully selecting materials and finishes, you can create a relaxing and cohesive space that feels both inviting and functional.

 Make Your Color Palette the Star